Pulsedive FAQs

 What's on an IOC page?

 There's a lot of information we collect and share with you on domains, IPs, and URLs.
-To get you started, here's an overview on how to read our IOC pages and all the potential types of data you might find on one.
+To get you started, here's an overview of how to read our IOC pages and all the potential types of data you might find on one.

 What’s the difference between scanning and submitting?

 In Pulsedive, you can scan without submitting.
-If an indicator is not already in our database, it means you can opt to perform a passive or active scan, retrieve and review the data, but no data is permanently stored.
+If an indicator is not already in our database, it means you can opt to perform a passive or active scan, retrieve, and review the data, but no data is permanently stored.

-This is valuable for users who do not want, or cannot, share indicators publicly with the community.
+This is valuable for users who do not want or cannot share indicators publicly with the community.
 However, we encourage our users to submit when possible, so everyone can benefit from new threat intelligence.

 Can you tell me more about these passive and active scans - and your infrastructure?